Saturday, December 27, 2014

 Saturday, August 9, 2014

 With floor boards removed on the second floor, we sistered new joists next to old ones.
 Then blocked inserts between the joists.
-This eliminated the springy feeling, and it's now rock solid.

 Blocked inserts below